This guiding policy represents the way the Fedora Council would like the Project to make its mission a reality.

 Teams such as Design, Documentation, Packagers, Release Engineering, and Quality Assurance provide building blocks and offer services to other community members and Teams.
 Services and building blocks include: CI infrastructure, community building advice and guidance, event funding, logo services, RPM or other software packages, swag, testing and validation, user support, or UX design.

 Anyone may use Building Blocks like software packages and artwork to create a Solution.
-Solutions include: Fedora Workstation, KDE Plasma, and the Python Classroom Lab.
+Example solutions include: Fedora Workstation, KDE Plasma, and the Python Classroom Lab.
 Teams define criteria for services they provide to solution-builders.
 For example, teams providing press and promotional support may choose to provide additional support to Solutions with larger user bases.